evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

 **Q: How do I choose the time zone when setting a sleep schedule?**

-A: The time zone is automatically inherited from the time zone in your [Spruce user preferences](https://spruce.mongodb.com/preferences/profile).
+A: The sleep schedule's time zone is inherited from the time zone in your [Spruce user preferences](https://spruce.mongodb.com/preferences/profile).
 If you'd like to change your sleep schedule's time zone, update your time zone under your Spruce preferences, then edit the host to set a sleep schedule.
-Note that updating just the Spruce preference will _not_ automatically update your sleep schedule's time zone until [DEVPROD-8685](https://jira.mongodb.org/browse/DEVPROD-8685) is complete.
+Once [DEVPROD-8685](https://jira.mongodb.org/browse/DEVPROD-8685) is complete, you'll be able to set a time zone on your sleep schedule to override the default from your Spruce preferences.

 ---